KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 As evidenced by Clojure, a Lisp implemnentation can include both `recur` and `loop`, so there isn't an irrevocable choice between them.
 I therefore decided to explore both before picking one to let me proceed with the Eliza project.

-How is `loop` implemented in Common Lisp?
-To find out, I looked at the [source code for `loop`](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp) used in the open source [Steel Bank Common Lisp](https://github.com/sbcl/sbcl), where I found the following:
+I decided to start by finding out how is `loop` implemented in Common Lisp.
+Specifically, I looked at the [source code for `loop`](https://github.com/sbcl/sbcl/blob/master/src/code/loop.lisp) used in [Steel Bank Common Lisp](https://github.com/sbcl/sbcl), where I found the following:

 ```
 (defun loop-standard-expansion (keywords-and-forms environment universe)